One roll of 2" painters tape preferably with paint blocking technology for cleaner lines

 5-quart mixing container

-Smooth walls are best for this technique, so be sure to prep your walls accordingly.
+Smooth walls are best for this method so be sure to do any prep work thats needed.

-Faux painting results vary.
-We recommend starting with a small sample board to practice your technique — and also to make sure you like the color.
+Faux painting results can vary greatly.
+We recommend creating a sample by using a small board to practice your technique and to make sure you're happy with the color.

 After the glaze is rolled on, it needs to be worked pretty quickly.
 Dividing the wall into workable sections will make this easier.